 540 Beatty St, Vancouver, BC V6B 2L3

 Do you know who Doris Freedman is?
 She is the lunch lady in the cafeteria of Springfield Elementary where Bart and Lisa Simpson attend school.
 If you are still puzzled, you’ve been deprived as a child.
-She has engraved what a cafeteria is for my […]
+She has engraved what a cafeteria is for my childhood.
+You […]

 Kingsway Deli Vancouver is a small little Vietnamese market serving banh mi subs, deli, cooked foods, dessert drinks.
 We were rushing back to Coquitlam, after a much eventful day of shopping and eating at Café Medina (click) and Le Marché St. George (click).
 We […]

 As we were drenched in sweat while walking down the Saint Laurent Blvd during our holidays, we were looking left and right for this place.
 When we arrived, we immediately walked to a packed store filled with history.
 It looks like a very traditional meat shop.
 Employees were dressed in uniforms resembling the movie American Gangster.
-We sat down dumbfounded, and full of curiosity.
+We sat down dumbfounded and full of curiosity.
 We obviously knew we wanted smoked meat but didn’t know if there was a selection.
 The nice waiter (who looked like he worked there for 40+ years) told us that the best was ½ and ½.
 (Lean and fat) When it came, it looked amazing.

 Since this is a very short interview, I might as well review the beverage we had.
 I had a coke to go with the sandwich, and as I opened the can and inserted a straw, I`ve noticed every other table ordered a cherry type of drink.
 I can`t leave without trying a can.
 Here we are kids, Cott Dark Cherry Soda.
-It taste like… Fruitips Black Currant candy.
+It tastes like… Fruitips Black Currant candy.
 If you don`t know what that is, I can`t help you.
 The only place you can have this is at Schwartz and Montreal local grocery stores.

 Well, I am so glad I had an opportunity to visit Schwartz.
 NOTHING can replicate this place.
 It`s been around since 1928.
 Heck, there is even a musical based on it.
 If you are in Montreal and have any free time, this is one place you cannot miss.